 The Honors program accepts applications only from entering freshmen during their senior year of high school.
-There are two opportunities to apply for the program: an early application deadline of December 1, 2014 and a final application deadline of March 27, 2015.
+There are two opportunities to apply for the program: an early application deadline of December 2, 2016 and a final application deadline of March 28, 2017.
 Admission is offered on a rolling basis.
 Application forms, deadlines and requirements are available from admissions, the START Center, and the Honors director.
 Applications can also be downloaded.
-The program typically starts accepting applications from students in January of the senior year, though we will consider early applicants if a student’s status in Honors helps him or her make a decision about where to attend college.
+The program typically starts accepting applications from students in January of the senior year, though we will consider early applicants if a student’s status in Honors helps them make a decision about where to attend college.
 Also see the Honors Calendar for relevant dates and events.

 Why should I take Honors courses?

-Honors courses challenge a student to become fully engaged in an academic subject matter by participating actively (rather than passively) in a seminar-style classroom setting, questioning one’s own assumptions, and fully exploring topics through a range of different research methods.
+Honors courses challenge a student to become fully engaged in the learning process by participating actively (rather than passively) in a seminar-style classroom setting, questioning one’s own assumptions, and fully exploring topics through a range of different research methods.
 Because Honors courses are interdisciplinary, they ask professors and students to expand their intellectual scope by making connections across and between disciplines.

 Are Honors courses harder or do they require more work than regular courses?

-Honors courses are different from other courses because they emphasize primary resources, interdisciplinary approaches, and seminar style teaching.
+Honors courses are different from other courses because they emphasize primary resources, interdisciplinary approaches, and seminar style learning.
 The classes also encourage students to find their own "voice" by examining texts and issues through many different types of writing and speaking exercises.
-The core seminars cover requirements that students need to satisfy anyway in general Liberal Education (LE) courses.
+The core seminars satisfy all the requirements of the college's WCore Gen Ed program.

-What is the difference between the Honors certificate and the Honors degree?
+What is the difference between the Honors certificate, the Honors degree, & the ADvanced honors degree?

 How is my Honors participation recognized on official documents?

-Those students who complete the requirements for the Honors certificate program or the Honors degree program receive an Honors certificate suitable for framing and signed by the Honors director and registrar.
+Those students who complete the requirements for the various degree programs receive an Honors certificate suitable for framing and signed by the Honors director and registrar.
 Transcripts also signify all Honors classes taken.
-Finally, Honors degree recipients are entitled to wear a double scarlet cord at graduation ceremonies, while Honors certificate graduates wear a combined scarlet/gold cord.
+Finally, degree recipients are entitled to wear various cords that correspond with their Honors achievement at graduation ceremonies.

 How should I list my Honors participation on my resume or vita?

-In what order should I take the Honors seminars and can I take more than one seminar in a term?
+In what order do I take Honors seminars? can I take more than one seminar/term?

-First year Honors students must take Humanities I & II in the fall and spring terms of their freshmen year and sometimes pair those courses with another Honors seminar, typically in the spring term.
+First-year Honors students must take "Welcome to Thinking I & II" in the fall and spring terms of their freshmen year and sometimes pair those courses with another Honors seminar, typically in the spring term.
 It is not unusual for sophomores to take two Honors seminars at a time.
 Students should consult the Honors director or other experienced Honors students for suggestions about pairing of seminars.

 Do I get Honors credit for my high school AP courses or AP exams?